jakatt/homebridge-aldesVMC/README.md

 *   Exposes environmental sensors for models that support these metrics:
     *   Air Quality
     *   CO₂ level
-    *   Multiple temperature sensors (up to 5: Main + 4 rooms)
+    *   Multiple temperature sensors (up to 5)
-    *   Multiple humidity sensors (up to 5: Main + 4 rooms)
+    *   Multiple humidity sensors (up to 5)
-*   Updates sensor readings automatically every 30 seconds.
+*   Configurable polling intervals for sensors and external changes detection.

 ## Installation